peteli3/cs5220-HW1/readme.md

 As this is the first homework, we want to make sure you understand how to submit our HWs properly.
 There are two options for submission:

-* Submit tarball through CMS.
+* Submit a tarball through CMS.
 This submission method requires you compress your submission directory.
 For quick instructions, see [here](https://www.mkyong.com/linux/how-to-zip-unzip-tar-in-unix-linux/)
-* Submit Git Repository link through CMS.
+* Submit a Git Repository link through CMS.
 This submission method requires you provide a link to a repository hosted on your personal git account.
 For instructions, see [here](http://www.cs.cornell.edu/courses/cs5220/2017fa/git-info.html)

 As this is the first formal HW, we want to encourage students try both methods of submission, by both submitting a tarball and a Github link on CMS.
 Students who do so will receive a small amount of extra credit points